NetApp/netapp-astra-toolkits/README.md

 ### Prerequisites

-* Docker and Python installed on your local computer (versions?)
+* Docker installed on your desktop computer.
 * All the compute clusters exist and are being managed by Astra.

 ### Install